BenSpectorOS/BenSpectorOS.github.io/projects/runtime/README.md

 ```
 createEnemy(400,groundY-10);
 createEnemy(800,groundY-100);
-createEnemy(1200,groundY-500);
+createEnemy(1200,groundY-50);
 ```

 Once you have completed this step, you will have a working enemy for your game.
 Now you need to make it your own.
 Change the code in your `createEnemy` function to customize the enemy for **your** game.

 Finally, add an object for your enemy locations in `levelData.gameItems` and then modify your code to create enemies from that data.

-# Step 16 - Design A Reward
+# TODO 14 - Design A Reward

+Now that we have Obstacles and Enemies - we need a reward for HalleBot to get!

+This reward will be a gameItem with a few special properties:
-Create a new game item that is neither enemy nor obstacle.
-The game item should be positioned such that Halle must jump to be able to reach it.
-When she collides with it, it should disappear and the score should be increased.
+- It should be positioned such that Halley must jump to be able to reach it
+- When HalleBot collides with it, it should disappear and the score should be increased
+- Anything else you would like to happen!

 # Congratulations